-Police, FBI looking for boyfriend of Gabby Petito, who disappeared during their cross-country road trip
+Family says Laundrie is now missing; Petito still not found

 He told the officers he wasn’t going to pursue charges because he loves her.
 “It was just a squabble.
 Sorry it had to get so public,” Laundrie says on the video.

-Ultimately Moab police decided against filing any charges and instead separated the couple for the night, with Laundrie checking into a motel and Petito remaining with the converted sleeper van.
+Ultimately Moab police decided not file any charges and instead separated the couple for the night, with Laundrie checking into a motel and Petito remaining with the converted sleeper van.

-The official conversation with the family Friday came shortly after North Port Chief Todd Garrison had publicly vented frustration over Brian Laundrie’s lack of help Wednesday, pleading for Laundrie’s lawyer to arrange a conversation.
+The official conversation with the family Friday came shortly after the North Port Chief Todd Garrison had publicly vented frustration over Brian Laundrie’s lack of help on Wednesday, pleading for Laundrie’s lawyer to arrange a conversation.
 “Two people left on a trip and one person returned!” an earlier tweet by the police chief had said.

 Their trek in the Fort Transit van began in July from New York’s Long Island, where both grew up.
-They intended to reach Oregon by Halloween, according to their social media accounts, but Petito vanished after her last known contact with family in late August from Grand Teton National Park in Wyoming, authorities said.
+They intended to reach Oregon by Halloween according to their social media accounts, but Petito vanished after her last known contact with family in late August from Grand Teton National Park in Wyoming, authorities said.

 Laundrie drove the van back to Florida on Sept.
 1 alone, police said.
 Petito’s family filed a missing persons report last Saturday with police in Suffolk County, New York.

-Petito’s parents had released a letter through their attorney Thursday to Laundrie’s parents, asking them to help investigators locate Petito, despite their instinct to protect their son.
+Petito’s parents had released a letter through their attorney on Thursday to Laundrie’s parents, asking them to help investigators locate Petito, despite their instinct to protect their son.

 Bertolino, Laundrie’s attorney, said the Laundrie family is hoping for Petito’s safe return, but he had asked them not to speak with investigators.